Enable Authentication on MongoDB

 You can further create databases and respective users and roles.

-That simply marks the end of our tutorial on how to enable authentication on MongoDB.
+That simply marks the end of our tutorial on how to enable MongoDB authentication.

 Reference